History of Us:

 Lisa Adickes Breuer

 Jim and I met when he was a student in 1986 - a mutual friend handed him over to me as a soloed fledgling, when she left for another job.
-I guess we are continuing the "airplane family" tradition for our daughter!
 Jim has loved airplanes for as long as he can remember, and could not wait until he could fly himself.
 He is a licensed Commercial-Instrument pilot, and for many years also held a CFI-A (airplane) certificate.
-Returning to engineering, he allowed his CFI to lapse a few years ago, but I think we are going to do something about that soon (I see an Instrument instructor add-on in his future!)
-Jim is our helper during ground school classes, and is available to help students when they are stumped on a study topic.
+Recently retired from many years in engineering, Jim now spends time flying both locally and in Alaska.

 With thousands of hours of instruction under our belts, and no desire to NOT be teaching, (we are not new pilots who are just building time on your dime!)
 My instructors and I will do everything we can to make you the best pilot you can be!
 I am a firm believer in "Never Stop Learning", and hopefully we can instill this desire to be the best you can be into you, too!